 Mmmm it’s warm, it’s safe, it’s Zzzzz...

 The bench cat

 Sharing is caring.

 The fisherman’s cat

 Sees no point in risks as long as the belly fills... and fills his time with snoozing.

-Cats are so well established on the islands that they have their very own cat village in one of the prime areas of St Julians.
-The Cat Village has become a Maltese icon loved and protected by the community and visitors alike.
+Cats are so well established on the islands that they once had their very own cat village in one of the prime areas of St Julian's.
+Over the years, the Cat Village became a Maltese icon loved and protected by the community and visitors alike.

 Cat care: Organisations set up in Malta to look after stray cats include PAWS Malta, Stray Animal Support Group (SASG), Animal Care Malta and Tomasina Cat Sanctuary.
 Local clinics and private vets contribute towards neutering strays.

 And now for the famous cats of Malta...

 The cat fed by the boy on the stairs, Mellieha